-(f) Taxpayer may request delay of public inspection.
-After receiving the notice under § 6110(f)(1) of intention to disclose, but within 60 calendar days after the date of notice, the taxpayer may send a request for delay of public inspection under either § 6110(g)(3) or (4).
+- (f) Taxpayer may request delay of public inspection.
+After receiving the notice under $\S 6110(f)(1)$ of intention to disclose, but within 60 calendar days after the date of notice, the taxpayer may send a request for delay of public inspection under either $\S 6110(g)(3)$ or (4).
 The request for delay must be sent to the Service office indicated on the notice of intention to disclose.
-A request for delay under § 6110(g)(3) must contain the date on which it is expected that the underlying transaction will be completed.
-The request for delay under § 6110(g)(4) must contain a statement from which the Commissioner of Internal Revenue may determine that there are good reasons for the delay.
-Signature on request (12) Signature by taxpayer or authorized representative.
+A request for delay under $\S 6110(g)(3)$ must contain the date on which it is expected that the underlying transaction will be completed.
+The request for delay under $\S 6110(g)(4)$ must contain a statement from which the Commissioner of Internal Revenue may determine whether there are good reasons for the delay. - (12) Signature by taxpayer or authorized representative.
 The request for a letter ruling or determination letter must be signed and dated by the taxpayer or the taxpayer's authorized representative.
-A stamped signature is not permitted.
-Authorized representatives (13) Authorized representatives.
-To sign the request or to appear before the Service in connection with the request, the taxpayer's authorized representative must be: Attorney (a) An attorney who is a member in good standing of the bar of the highest court of any state, possession, territory, commonwealth, or the District of Columbia and who is not currently under suspension or disbarment from practice before the Service.
-He or she must file a written declaration with the Service showing current qualification as an attorney and current authorization to represent the taxpayer; Certified public accountant (b) A certified public accountant who is duly qualified to practice in any state, posses- sion, territory, commonwealth, or the District of Columbia and who is not currently under suspension or disbarment from practice before the Service.
-He or she must file a written declaration with the Service showing current qualification as a certified public accountant and current authorization to represent the taxpayer; Enrolled agent (c) An enrolled agent who is a person, other than an attorney or certified public accountant, that is currently enrolled to practice before the Service and is not currently under suspension or disbarment from practice before the Service.
+A stamped signature is not permitted. - (13) Authorized representatives.
+To sign the request or to appear before the Service in connection with the request, the taxpayer's authorized representative must be: - (a) An attorney who is a member in good standing of the bar of the highest court of any state, possession, territory, commonwealth, or the District of Columbia and who is not currently under suspension or disbarment from practice before the Service.
+He or she must file a written declaration with the Service showing current qualification as an attorney and current authorization to represent the taxpayer; - (b) A certified public accountant who is duly qualified to practice in any state, possession, territory, commonwealth, or the District of Columbia and who is not currently under suspension or disbarment from practice before the Service.
+He or she must file a written declaration with the Service showing current qualification as a certified public accountant and current authorization to represent the taxpayer; - (c) An enrolled agent who is a person, other than an attorney or certified public accountant, that is currently enrolled to practice before the Service and is not currently under suspension or disbarment from practice before the Service.
 He or she must file a written declaration with the Service showing current enrollment and authorization to represent the taxpayer.
 Either the enrollment number or the expiration date of the enrollment card must be included in the declaration.
-For the rules on who may practice before the Service, see Treasury Department Circular No. 230 (31 C.F.R. part 10 (2000)); Enrolled actuary (d) An enrolled actuary who is a person, other than an attorney or certified public accountant, that is currently enrolled as an actuary by the Joint Board for the Enrollment of Actuaries pursuant to 29 U.S.C. § 1242 and who is not currently under suspension or disbarment from practice before the Service.
+For the rules on who may practice before the Service, see Treasury Department Circular No. 230 (31 C.F.R. part 10 (2002)); - (d) An enrolled actuary who is a person, other than an attorney or certified public accountant, that is currently enrolled as an actuary by the Joint Board for the Enrollment of Actuaries pursuant to 29 U.S.C. § 1242 and who is not currently under suspension or disbarment from practice before the Service.
 He or she must file a written declaration with the Service showing current qualification as an enrolled actuary and current authorization to represent the taxpayer.
-Practice before the Service as an enrolled actuary is limited to representation with respect to issues involving §§ 401, 403(a), 404, 412, 413, 414, 4971, 6057, 6058, 6059, 6652(e), 6652(f), 6692, and 7805(b); former § 405; and 29 U.S.C. § 1083; or A person with a "Letter of Authorization" (e) Any other person, including a foreign representative, who has received a "Letter of Authorization" from the Director of Practice under section 10.7(d) of Treasury Department Circular No. 230.
-A person may make a written request for a "Letter of Authorization" to: Office of Director of Practice, SC:DOP, Internal Revenue Service, 1111 Constitution Avenue, N.W., Washington, D.C.
-20224.
-Section 10.7(d) of Circular No. 230 authorizes the Commissioner to allow an individual who is not otherwise eligible to practice before the Service to represent another person in a particular matter.
-Employee, general partner, bona fide officer, administrator, trustee, etc. (f) The above requirements do not apply to a regular full-time employee representing his or her employer; to a general partner representing his or her partnership; to a bona fide officer representing his or her corporation, association, or organized group; to a trustee, receiver, guardian, personal representative, administrator, or executor representing a trust, receivership, guardianship, or estate; or to an individual representing his or her immediate family.
-A preparer of a return (other than a person referred to in paragraph (a), (b), (c), (d), or (e) of this section 8.01(13)) who is not a full-time employee, general partner, bona fide officer, an administrator, a trustee, etc., or an individual representing his or her immediate family may not represent a taxpayer in connection with a letter ruling or a determination letter.
-See section 10.7(c) of Treasury Department Circular No. 230.
-Foreign representative (g) A foreign representative (other than a person referred to in paragraph (a), (b), (c), (d), or (e) of this section 8.01(13)) is not authorized to practice before the Service and, therefore, must withdraw from representing a taxpayer in a request for a letter ruling or a determination letter.
-In this situation, the nonresident alien or foreign entity must submit the request for a letter ruling or a determination letter on the individual's or the entity's own behalf or through a person referred to in paragraph (a), (b), (c), (d), or (e) of this section 8.01(13).
-Power of attorney and (14) Power of attorney and declaration of representative.
-Any authorized represendeclaration of representative tative, whether or not enrolled to practice, must also comply with the conference and practice requirements of the Statement of Procedural Rules (26 C.F.R. § 601.501-601.509 (2000)), which provide the rules for representing a taxpayer before the Service.
-It is preferred that Form 2848, Power of Attorney and Declaration of Representative, be used to provide the representative's authorization (Part I of Form 2848, Power of Attorney) and the representative's qualification (Part II of Form 2848, Declaration of Representative).
-The name of the person signing Part I of Form 2848 should also be typed or printed on this form.
-A stamped signature is not permitted.
-An original, a copy, or a facsimile transmission (fax) of the power of attorney is acceptable so long as its authenticity is not reasonably disputed.
-For additional information regarding the power of attorney form, see section 8.02(2) of this revenue procedure.
-For the requirement regarding compliance with Treasury Department Circular No. 230, see section 8.08 of this revenue procedure.
-Penalties of perjury statement (15) Penalties of perjury statement. (a) Format of penalties of perjury statement.
-A request for a letter ruling or determination letter and any change in the request submitted at a later time must be accompanied by the following declaration: "Under penalties of perjury, I declare that I have examined [Insert, as appropriate: this request or this modification to the request], including accompanying documents, and, to the best of my knowledge and belief, [Insert, as appropriate: the request or the modification] contains all the relevant facts relating to the request, and such facts are true, correct, and complete."
-See section 10.07(1) of this revenue procedure for the penalties of perjury statement applicable for submissions of additional information. (b) Signature by taxpayer.
-The declaration must be signed and dated by the taxpayer, not the taxpayer's representative.
-A stamped signature is not permitted.
-The person who signs for a corporate taxpayer must be an officer of the corporate taxpayer who has personal knowledge of the facts and whose duties are not limited to obtaining a letter ruling or determination letter from the Service.
-If the corporate taxpayer is a member of an affiliated group filing consolidated returns, a penalties of perjury statement must also be signed and submitted by an officer of the common parent of the group.
-The person signing for a trust, a state law partnership, or a limited liability company must be, respectively, a trustee, general partner, or member-manager who has personal knowledge of the facts.
-Number of copies of request (16) Number of copies of request to be submitted.
-Generally, a taxpayer needs only to be submitted to submit one copy of the request for a letter ruling or determination letter.
-If, however, more than one issue is presented in the letter ruling request, the taxpayer is encouraged to submit additional copies of the request.
+Practice before the Service as an enrolled actuary is limited to representation with respect to issues involving §§ 401, 403(a), 404, 412, 413, 414, 4971, 6057, 6058, 6059, 6652(e), 6652(f), 6692, and 7805(b); former § 405; and 29 U.S.C. § 1083; or